How to Print on Tissue Paper

 It’s that easy!

-I sure hope you enjoy playing around with all the design possibilities and that you enjoyed learning how to print on Tissue paper!
 Oh and in case you missed it…last time we went over How to Print on Brown Paper Bags!
 Also, be sure and check out How to Print on Fabric as well!
 And to learn about What Printers are the Best for Crafting click HERE, for an informative post!
 Is there anything you can think of that you would like to print on but you are not sure how?
 Let me know ok!
 I will see you again really soon but if you want to see me for that…come and say hi over at The Cottage Market…it’s where I hang out!

 Hugs…Andrea!